Location: Executive Banquet & Conference Center 205 Executive Dr., Newark, DE

 Teriyaki Glazed Salmon

 All members are encouraged to attend.

 Come in to any location or call (302) 368-2396 to purchase tickets.
 Tickets may be purchased in advance, but will not be mailed ahead of time.
 We ask members to please collect tickets at the door before entering the meeting.
 Members must be present to pick up tickets and enter to win Annual Meeting prizes.

-Two Directors will be elected to the board in accordance with Community Powered Federal Credit Union bylaws.
-The established nominating committee has nominated the following candidates: Leonard Hiltz and Gerald Connor.
+Three Directors will be elected to the board in accordance with Community Powered Federal Credit Union bylaws.
+The established nominating committee has nominated the following candidates: Adam Hamby, Gerald Logan, and Kevin Neale.